stephentetley/interop-commons-io-bom/README.md

 # interop-commons-io-bom

-Flix wrapper for the ByteOrderMark class in Apache Commons IO
+Flix wrapper for the ByteOrderMark class in Apache Commons IO.

+License: Apache 2.0